When you're the only one in the room

 This feeling existed, despite working for incredible leaders who advocated cultures worth belonging to and balanced teams with whom I partnered to drive significant change.

-Interestingly, my female peers working in more gender-balanced industries have also struggled to imagine this feeling - of being the only one in the room.
+Interestingly, my female peers working in more gender-balanced industries have also struggled to imagine this feeling—the feeling of being the only one in the room.

-In my case, I experienced this over the years in my time as a woman working in senior leadership roles in industrial businesses.
+In my case, I experienced this over the years as a woman working in senior leadership roles in industrial businesses.

 You may experience this feeling for reasons other than gender.